 Coursework Examinations Dissertation Teaching Miscellaneous Year 1 9 credits each Fall and Spring semester Identify potential dissertation topic In the second semester, prepare for teaching next year's course, e.g., sit in, teach labs, guest lecture, do grading.
 Start preparing plan of study for approval by the end of the first year, Year 2 9 credits each Fall and Spring semester Begin to refine ideas for dissertation research, e.g., begin to write a topic analysis that might lead to dissertation proposal Teach a course Begin to attend conferences as appropriate and familiarize yourself with people in the field.
 Year 3 Supplemental course if needed for specific research requirements.
 Register for diss. credits.
-Pass comprehensiv e exam early in the year Defend dissertation proposal early in the year, Teaching will vary.
+Pass comprehensive exam early in the year Defend dissertation proposal early in the year, Teaching will vary.
 Apply to relevant doctoral consortia.
-Year 4 Supplemental course if needed for specific research or analysis techniques.
-Register for diss. credits.
-By the end of the year, pass the final defense of your dissertation Write papers and submit to conferences or journals to the extent feasible.
-Complete dissertation.
-Teaching will vary.
-Carry out job- seeking strategy.
+Year 4 Supplemental course if needed By the end of the year, pass the Write papers and submit to Teaching will vary.
+Carry out job- seeking